The 6D Verticale is organised by the Tourist Office backed by the municipality of la Plagne Tarentaise and the Société d’Aménagement de la Plagne.

 In case of bad weather and/or for safety reasons, the organisers reserve the right to stop the event, change the route or to change the time limits.

-Subject to the work being completed, Only competitors can use the showers at Plagne Centre on presentation of their ticket.
+Only competitors can use the showers at Plagne Centre on presentation of their ticket.

 Retirement and getting back to the start